kielejocain/NHL_sql/README.md

 pip install scrapy==0.24.4
 ```

 * The python module [Sqlalchemy][3] will require the Python development headers, as well as the python module `psycopg2`.
+Finally, the `Twisted` module complains unless you install the `service_identity` module to go with it.

 ```
-sudo apt-get install python-dev pip install psycopg2 pip install sqlalchemy
+sudo apt-get install python-dev pip install psycopg2 pip install sqlalchemy pip install service_identity
 ```

 * Alternatively, you can install all python modules (after all header files are installed) by the following command.
 You'll still need to install all the libraries and headers above with `apt`.